macchina/docs/p1-docs/interfaces.md

 ```
 cat /tty/ttyS4 # Lin1
 cat /tty/ttyS0 # Lin2
 ```

 Attention: To use the LIN2 Bus, you will need to solder bridges on the R06 and R07 which are not soldered on the Board.
 Refer here for Instructions: https://github.com/macchina/p1-hardware/blob/master/PCB-01010%20R1%20COMPONENT%20LOCATOR%20CLOSE%20UP.PDF

+Add in boot/uEnv.txt the console option to redirect output to ttyS2 : console=ttyO2,115200n8

 ## K-line \(aka ISO9141, KWP2000\)